Skip to main content

 Will a heat pump tumble dryer pay for itself?

 Yes.
-Even if a heat pump model costs £200 more upfront, the energy savings typically cover that difference in 12–18 months of regular use.
+Even if it costs about £200 more to buy, the energy savings usually cover that within 12 to 18 months of regular use.
+Over a ten-year lifespan, it can save several thousand pounds in electricity.

 Referral information and free credit offer